Jinxiang2000/Jinxiang2000.github.io/content/about/_index.md

 ## Thank You
 #

 Thank you for visiting my portfolio site.
-My professional interests span **data science**, **cloud-scale data engineering**, **reliability analytics**, and **revenue management** — all tied together by a passion for using data to improve how decisions are made and systems are run.
 I hope you enjoy browsing through my work, and please feel free to reach out if you’d like to connect, collaborate, or just chat about data and systems.

 Best regards,
 **Jinxiang Ma**